why recommend Sex Therapy?

 My Unique Approach to Solving Sex Problems

-Therapists, counsellors and even sex therapists are very good at validating their client's feelings, providing helpful insights and offering counseling, medications or techniques to treat the symptoms, which can all be helpful.
-Unfortunately, they do not address the “root cause” of sex problems and emotional connection issues which is caused by using the wrong technique at the wrong time.
+Unfortunately, they do not address the “root cause” of sex problems which is caused by using the wrong technique at the wrong time.
 This is what I correct.

-Wrong sexual focus issues are easy for me to solve.
-Recommended by leading medical specialists, I advise clients on the correct thought / action sequence required to complete a mutually fulfilling act.
-My protocol is based on the physiology and mechanism of doing sex.
-The majority of my clients report solving their sexual function as well as emotional connection issues without drugs, either within 1-3 consultations or via my online pre-recorded programs.
+Recommended by leading medical specialists, the majority of my clients report solving their sexual function as well as emotional connection issues without drugs, either within 1-3 consultations or via my online pre-recorded programs.

 “Your discussion on anxiety and not being sure of what to do or expect matched my feelings during sex.
 Your discussion on how first bad sexual experience can imprint resonated with me.
 I like that your approach seems to be a training guide.
 And I like the idea of a big picture to work through my premature ejaculation and anxiety issues.”